Ebazhanov/linkedin-skill-assessments-quizzes/machine-learning/machine-learning-quiz.md

 - [ ] multiclass classification
 - [x] k-nearest neighbour

 #### Q48.
-The supervisor asks to create a ml system that will help your hr dep. classify job applicants into well-defined groups.What type of system are more likely to recommend?
+The supervisor asks to create a machine learning system that will help your hr dep. classify job applicants into well-defined groups.What type of system are more likely to recommend?

 - [ ] deep learning artificial neural network that relies on petabytes of data
-- [ ] unsupervised ml system that clusters together the best candidates
+- [ ] unsupervised machine learning system that clusters together the best candidates
-- [ ] Not recommend ml for this project
+- [ ] Not recommend machine learning for this project
-- [x] supervised ml system that classifies applicants into existing groups // we do not need to classify best candidates we just need to classify job applicants in to existing categories
+- [x] supervised machine learning system that classifies applicants into existing groups // we do not need to classify best candidates we just need to classify job applicants in to existing categories

 #### Q49.
 Someone of your data science team recommends that you use decision trees, naive Bayes and K-nearest neighbor, all at the same time, on the same training data, and then average the results.
 What is this an example of?